Response Updates

 Both storms were short lived, and neither grew to hurricane strength.
 Don replaced Dennis, which was retired from that list after the 2005 hurricane season.

-Don may not become a hurricane.
-That designation connects directly to its wind speed.
+Don’s status as a hurricane or tropical storm connected directly to its wind speed.
 Named storms are tropical cyclones — rotating, organized systems of clouds and thunderstorms that originate over tropical or subtropical waters and have a closed low-level circulation.

 When sustained wind speeds are below 39 mph, the cyclone is a tropical depression.
 Tropical depressions are not given names; they are tracked to determine if they are growing into tropical storms or hurricanes.
-Don will be named if it becomes a tropical storm with a sustained wind speed of 39 to 40 mph.
-If that speed reaches 74 mph, Don will be a hurricane.
+Don was named a tropical storm with a sustained wind speed of 39 to 40 mph.
+When that speed reached 74 mph, Don became a hurricane.

 Even if a tropical storm never becomes a hurricane, it can pose a threat to lives and property.